emnify/product-docs/docs/events/event-types.md

 The SIM is patched to the **Activated** status after previously holding one of the following statuses:
 **Issued**, **Suspended**, or **Factory Test**.

-This event can be manually triggered through the [emnify Portal or REST API](usage) and automatically after reaching the factory test mode threshold (data or SMS).
+You can manually trigger this event by using the [emnify Portal or REST API](usage).
+Or, it will be automatically triggered when the factory test mode threshold (data or SMS) is reached.

 :::note
-Activated SIMs are able to use network services.
+Activated SIMs can use network services.
 :::

 ### SIM suspension

 The SIM is patched to the **Suspended** status, temporarily suspending and blocking it from network access.
-Once suspended, no charges apply for that SIM starting the next month.
+Starting from the first day of the next month, the suspended SIM will not accrue any charges.

 :::tip
 Activating a SIM with the **Suspended** status again is possible at any time.